Research Priority Area

 - Seth Himelhoch, MD, MPH, Chair and Professor – Department of Psychiatry

 - Pamela Hull, PhD, Associate Professor, Department of Behavioral Science

-- James Keck, MD, Assistant Professor – Department of Family and Community Medicine
+- James Keck, MD, MPH, Assistant Professor – Department of Family and Community Medicine

 - Thomas Kelly, PhD, Professor, Department of Behavioral Science